HemaSadhasivan09/SF-Crime-Statistics-With-Spark-Streaming/README.md

 ```

 ## Tips
-A few issues were encountered while working on the project.
+A couple issues were encountered while working on the project.
 With the help of the posts from the others in Knowledge center, I managed to resolve the issues.
-Below are the link to a few.
+Below are the link those:
-1. Not able to read Sample data in Line https://knowledge.udacity.com/questions/369228
-2. Unable to see data on Spark UI https://knowledge.udacity.com/questions/187420
+1. Unable to see data on Spark UI https://knowledge.udacity.com/questions/187420
-3. Config files not working as expected https://knowledge.udacity.com/questions/80037
+2. Config files not working as expected https://knowledge.udacity.com/questions/80037

 I would recommend everyone to look into the peer chat room or Knowledge Centre if you are stuck anywhere.
 Mentor help is also very useful and the mentors are really fast.